oppatjala/mergetest/solr/README.md

 * README.md - Documentation.
 * logrotate.txt - Specifies Tomcat server log rotation.
 * activities/ - Config directory for the activities index.
 This powers 'search', 'morelikethis', 'autocomplete', and 'spellcheck' functionality.
+* providers/ - Config directory for the providers index.
+This powers search and autocomplete.
 * categories/ - Config directory for the categories index.
 This powers quick-n'-dirty classification.

 ## Production Usage - SOLR CLOUD SETUP ONLY